Mamey, Guaynabo, Puerto Rico

 Mamey is a barrio in the municipality of Guaynabo, Puerto Rico.
 Its population in 2010 was 3,103.

 Sectors

-Barrios (which are roughly comparable to minor civil divisions) in turn are further subdivided into smaller local populated place areas/units called sectores (sectors in English).
+Barrios (which are, in contemporary times, roughly comparable to minor civil divisions) in turn are further subdivided into smaller local populated place areas/units called "sectores" (sectors in English).
 The types of sectores may vary, from normally sector to urbanización to reparto to barriada to residencial, among others.

 The following sectors are in Mamey barrio: